Client means a legal person using Unicount Services.

 3.2 Unicount generally does not process Personal Data based on consent.
 However, occasionally your consent may be required (e.g. for processing information through certain cookies placed on the Website).
 Your Personal Data may also be processed as described in separate privacy notices provided to you at the time the relevant Personal Data is collected, or in another manner to which you consent.

 3.3.
 Unicount can rely on legitimate interests for processing your Personal Data, provided those interests are not outweighed by your rights and interests.
-Legitimate interests pursued by Unicount are identified above under the purposes of processing.
-You can obtain additional information about such legitimate interests by sending us an email to firstname.lastname@example.org.
+Legitimate interests pursued by Unicount are described above in the purposes of the processing.
+You can obtain additional information about such legitimate interests by sending us an email at email@example.com.

 4. Categories of recipients of Personal Data and transfers to third countries